xceedsoftware/Xceed-Toolkit-for-.NET-MAUI/README.md

 Note: The BorderColor property has been removed as Background already exists.

 With our custom Button implementation, you can create highly flexible and customizable buttons for your .NET MAUI apps.

+<a id="togglebutton"></a>
+### ToggleButton
+MAUI currently does not include the ToggleButton control.
+Therefore, we have created one that has the same functionalities as our button.
+However, we added a simple yet useful feature to the ToggleButton: a "IsChecked" property that gives the button a "pressed" appearance.
+We believe that this feature can be helpful for users who are familiar with this control.
+Moreover, implementing this feature was not complicated, and it enhances the overall user experience of our library.

 <a id="repeatbutton"></a>
 ### RepeatButton